 conduct detailed studies and facilitate the sharing of knowledge and best practices on various ICT applications, particularly using broadband, mobile communication, open source and new technology advances and innovations such as cloud computing, sensor networks, Internet of things, M2M communications, intelligent terminals, social networks, etc., with the aim of improving citizens' access to value added services in areas like health, education, agriculture, governance, etc., and taking into consideration the means available for implementation (whether wireline, wireless, terrestrial, satellite, fixed, mobile, narrowband or broadband).

+Conduct studies and facilitate the sharing of knowledge and best practices on various finacial inclusion techniques/technologies using mobile phones/devices for all people particularly those at bottom of Pyramid

 Relevant regional initiatives

 The following regional initiatives will contribute to Outcome 4.2, consistent with WTDC Resolution 17 (Rev. Buenos Aires, 2017)